 Michael Renov, Collecting Visible Evidence This is a seminar geared for experienced film/video concentrators who would like to explore or refine their interest in documentary practice.
 Students in this class will produce both non-linear web projects and linear time-based work.
 We will discuss the difference between these two types of documentary practice and the strategies that each entails.
-Utilizing a combination of film/video screenings, viewing of web-based and CD-ROM non-fiction work, technical workshops, and contemporary reading as a foundation for our discussions, the goal of the workshop will be to produce individual or multiple collaborative class projects.
+Utilizing a combination of film/video screenings, viewing of web-based and CD-ROM non-fiction work. technical workshops, and contemporary reading as a foundation for our discussions, the goal of the workshop will be to produce individual or multiple collaborative class projects.
 Division II or Division III students.
-Prerequisite: completion of Film/Video Workshop I, Video I, Photo Workshop I or an intro Digital Imaging class.
+Prerequisite: completion of Film/Video Workshop I, Video I. Photo Workshop I or an intro Digital Imaging class.
 Instructors' permission is required.

-Instructor Added
+This course will meet in B2 in the Library as well as in the film and photo building classroom.
+Enrollment limit is 18.

-IA 284
+Instructor Added IA 284

 ADVANCED PLAYWRITING

 Ellen Donkin and Peter Kallok